diku-dk/futhark-website/index.md

 Futhark is not designed for graphics programming, but can instead use the compute power of the GPU to accelerate data-parallel array computations.
-The language supports **regular nested data-parallelism** and **automatic differentiation**, as well as a form of imperative-style in-place modification of arrays, while still preserving the purity of the language via the use of a **uniqueness
+The language supports **nested data-parallelism** and **automatic differentiation**, as well as a form of imperative-style in-place modification of arrays, while still preserving the purity of the language via the use of a **uniqueness